hjson/hjson-js/README.md

 # Changes

+- v1.4.0

+  Changed the browser interface to match the node api (which didn't change).
+  Fixed parse for leading zeros ("00").
+  Fixed stringify for /**/ and //
+  Added more test cases.

-## v1.3.0
+- v1.3.0

-- add support for simplified syntax
+  Added support for the simplified syntax.

-## v1.2.0
+- v1.2.0

-- add old fashioned /**/ comments
+  Added old fashioned /**/ comments.
-- fix cli eol
+  Fixed the missing EOL (cli only).

-## v1.1.0
+- v1.1.0

-- add // support
+  add // support

-## v1.0.2
+- v1.0.2

-- stringify bug fixes
+  stringify bug fixes

-## v1.0.0
+- v1.0.0

-- Switched to v1 for semver
+  Switched to v1 for semver

-- Adds editing support via the `{ keepWsc: true }` option.
+  Adds editing support via the `{ keepWsc: true }` option.

-- Removes stringify(value, replacer, space) replacer support

-  You can still use this syntax but replacer will no longer be called.
+  Removes stringify(value, replacer, space) replacer support You can still use this syntax but replacer will no longer be called.
 This was removed in favor of editing support and because replacer provided an incomplete solution.